physicsbb/BookOfPhysics/_sources/Portfolio/UVPhotonicsResearch.md

 Lennard Jones Potential, AFM setup, MFP3D!
 Images are found on google!
 ```

+For more detailed procedures, check out [the manual published by Oxford Instrument Asylum Research](https://www.afmhelp.com/docs/manuals/mfp3dmanual.pdf).

 ### Did I come up with a UV Dream (or a UV meme?):
 Since LEE of UV wavelength is low due to Total Internal Reflection, where light gets trapped in the guided modes, the build of a Fabry Perot Edge Emitting Laser (EEL) is a more feasible solution simply from the standpoint of ray tracing.
 A Distributed Feedback (DFB) Grated EEL would be an expensive build due to difficult fabrication of the Bragg's grating at an atomic level (think in terms of Miller Indicies).

-The only way to generate a truly fundamental $\text{TEM}_{00}$ mode is through a Vertical Cavity Surface Emitting Laser (VCSEL), but light has to come out through the top and bottom of the device, when LEE (referring to an LED, as well as , think in terms of ray tracing) is extremely low.
+The only way to generate a truly fundamental $\text{TEM}_{00}$ mode is through a Vertical Cavity Surface Emitting Laser (VCSEL), but light has to come out through the top and bottom of the device, when LEE (referring to an LED, think in terms of ray tracing) is extremely low.
 Do you see why it would be both exciting and fishy when someone says they can build a UV FP-VCSEL now (within the immediate future)?

 ## One of the greatest achievements in the History of Science from 30 years ago:
 30+ years ago, everyone believed that ZnSe (II-VI materials) would have been the ideal materials which can give rise to the invention of blue and white LED based on theoretical calculations, and everyone believed that Gallium Nitride Research would have been equivalent to "walking in wasteland" given the difficulty of the research.
 The only ones in the field doing research in III-Nitride materials back in the late 80s were only [Dr. Hiroshi Amano](https://www.nobelprize.org/prizes/physics/2014/amano/facts/), [Dr. Isamu Akasaki](https://www.nobelprize.org/prizes/physics/2014/akasaki/facts/) and [Dr. Shuji Nakamura](https://www.nobelprize.org/prizes/physics/2014/nakamura/facts/).